-The famous problem to find a path leading once over all bridges in Königsberg (Kalinagrad) led Euler to abstract graph theory.
+The famous problem to find a path passing over once all bridges in Königsberg (Kalinagrad) led Euler to abstract graph theory.
 For present purposes, a graph is a structure, consisting of nodes and edges (many other terms are in use), related by incidences and adjacency.

-Figure 1: Example street-network graph
+Figure 1:

 Node A in Figure 1 is incident with edge 1.
-The edges 1 and 2 are adjacent because they have node A in common; similarly, the nodes A and B are adjacent, because they have edge 1 in common.
+The edge 1 and 2 are adjacent because they have node A in common; similarly the nodes A and B are adjacent, because they have edge 1 in common.